Neva Masquerade: Differences with Siberian cats

 Although the Neva Masquerade shares many characteristics with the Siberian in terms of character and appearance, recent studies have shown distinctions between the two in terms of body language, vocalisations, and feline hereditary diseases.

 Research on the body language and vocalisation of the two sister breeds showed that Neva Masquerade cats behaved more stressed and fearful in isolation compared to Siberian cats.
 The vocalisation of Siberian cats is spread over a broader energy spectrum than the Neva Masquerade, which probably results in more diverse sounds in the Siberian cat.

 Polycystic kidney disease (PKD) is a feline heredity disease, which is highly prevalent in the Persian cat gene pool.
 The heredity disease has not been found in the gene pool of traditional Siberians; however, it was diagnosed in a male Neva Masquerade.
 Genetic analysis confirmed the inherited pattern of PKD in its relatives.
-The origin of the Neva Masquerade is unclear, and some believe it is related to the Himalayan (colourpointed Persian) cat, which may explain the prevalence of PKD in this breed.
+The origin of the Neva Masquerade is unclear, and some believe it is related to the Himalayan (colourpoint Persian) cat, which may explain the prevalence of PKD in this breed.
 PKD should be considered as a possible cause of chronic renal failure in this breed.